15% OFF YOUR FIRST ORDER

 The high antioxidant properties of these seeds make them effective at reducing inflammation in the body.
 Reducing inflammation can help to improve your immune system, reduce your risk of heart disease, and a multitude of other health conditions.

 Chronic inflammation can often be dormant and present itself in other symptoms before you recognize the underlying cause.
 It can reveal itself in the form of fatigue but can affect your arteries, organs, and joints.
-When left uncared for it can lead to serious health conditions such as blood vessel disease, obesity, Alzheimer’s disease, and certain cancers.
+When left uncared for it can lead to serious health conditions such as blood vessel disease, obesity, and Alzheimer’s disease.
 With this in mind, you can never fight inflammation too early or be too cautious.
 This is especially true when all it takes is a handful of pumpkin seeds!

 7. Improve Heart Health